 Sierra Nevada National Park in Spain is jam-packed with impressive hiking routes crossing the astounding 3000-meter peaks that the park is so famous for.
 For many, it can seem intimidating to go there.
 With not much hiking experience, it can seem like a destination out of reach.

 But Sierra Nevada is so much more than just demanding treks.
-Here are 5 of the top hikes in Sierra Nevada Spain from easy to demanding.
+Here are some of the top hikes in Sierra Nevada Spain from easy to demanding.
 So no matter if you’re a beginner or experienced hiker, there are amazing opportunities to explore among Andalucia’s best hikes.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.